 It’s not only the additional cannabinoids that make full-spectrum more desirable and potentially effective for you.
 There is the other part of CBD’s entourage–the terpenes.
 Terpenes are also being found to have their own health benefits for people.
 Dr. Ethan Russo wrote about the benefits of terpenes.
 Terpenes, like the cannabinoids CBN and CBG, are not contained in “CBD-only” isolate products.
 Dr. Russo found terpenes to be useful for a variety of conditions including skin conditions and certain types of infections.

 So, Which is Better?
 Full-spectrum or Isolate?

 The fact is that both are beneficial.
-CBD of all varieties have found to improve the health and wellness of a growing number of people around the world.
+CBD of all varieties have found to improve the wellness of a growing number of people around the world.
 In the case of full-spectrum CBD, the benefit is that ALL of the natural components of the hemp plant are left intact with their variety of potential benefits to the individual.
 Having said that, some people prefer CBD isolate over full-spectrum oil for adding to food or liquids because it comes in the form of a powder or crystal.

-Because full-spectrum CBD oil does contains all of the cannabinoids of the hemp plants, there is a very small amount of THC which appears in trace amounts–under 0.3% by dry weight, as required by the U.S. government for hemp products.
+Because full-spectrum CBD oil does contain all of the cannabinoids of the hemp plants, there is a very small amount of THC which appears in trace amounts–under 0.3% by dry weight, as required by the U.S. government for hemp products.
 This extremely low level of THC in hemp make hemp oil non-psychoactive and safe for all ages to use.
 Sorry, you are going to get healthy, but not high.
 If you are looking for that you need to move to the correct state.
 This low level of THC in hemp plants is the key differentiation between hemp and marijuana.

 Why We Chose Full-Spectrum

-Hopefully it makes sense to you now too.
+Hopefully, it makes sense to you now too.